Preference Evolution under Partner Choice: Population, Material Game, and Preference Types

-Consider a continuum of agents constituting a population who are matched in pairs to engage in symmetric two-person simultaneous game $\Gamma$ with a common strategy set $X$.
-We assume $X$ is finite and allow the agents to choose from the set of mixed strategies denoted by $\Delta(X)$.
-An agent playing pure strategy $x \in X$ against another agent playing pure strategy $y \in X$ receives a \textbf{material payoff} (or \textbf{fitness}) $\pi(x, y)$, where $\pi: X^2 \rightarrow \R$.
-The payoff function $\pi$ is naturally extended to the domain of mixed strategy profiles $(\Delta(X))^2$.
-Because all agents have to be matched and play the material game in our model (i.e.~there is no outside option), we normalize the material payoff function so that $\pi(x,y) > 0$ for all $(x,y)\in X^2$ without loss of generality.\footnote{Alternatively, we can consider an environment where individuals do have the option to stay unmatched, but if so, they derive an extremely low material payoff.
-In that case, all our analysis and results apply.}
+\zw{Consider a unit mass of agents who constitute a population that is matched in pairs to play a symmetric two-person simultaneous game $\Gamma$ with a common strategy set $X$.} We assume $X$ is finite and allow the agents to choose from the set of mixed strategies denoted by $\mathcal{X}=\Delta(X)$.
+An agent playing pure strategy $x \in X$ against another agent playing pure strategy $y \in X$ receives a \textbf{material payoff} (or \textbf{fitness}) $\pi(x, y)$, where $\pi: X^2 \rightarrow \mathbb{R}$.
+The payoff function $\pi$ is naturally extended to the domain of mixed strategy profiles $\mathcal{X}^2$.
+Because all agents have to be matched and play the material game in our model (i.e., there is no outside option), we normalize the material payoff function so that $\pi(x,y) \geq 0$ for all $(x,y)\in X^2$ without loss of generality.\footnote{Alternatively, we can consider an environment in which individuals have the option to remain unmatched, but if so, they receive a material payoff lower than the minimum payoff they could obtain by interacting with a partner.
+In this case, all of our analyses and results still hold.}